top of page

 It is academically enriching:

-• Classical education seeks to train the free mind to think logically and to use sound reasoning.
+• Classical education aims to cultivate the free mind to think logically and employ sound reasoning while fostering a love of learning in students.

 • Classical education trains students to communicate effectively.
-(You might come up with the best idea in the world, but if you cannot communicate it persuasively, it may never catch on).
+You might come up with the best idea in the world, but if you cannot communicate it persuasively, it may never catch on!

 It is Formative: